blackaceatzworg/poli307/syllabus.md

 # Paper Topics

-You are able to choose any topic related to environmental policy that is of interest to you. _Approval from me for your topic is required_ before beginning to work on your papers.
+You are able to choose any topic related to environmental policy that is of interest to you. _Approval from the instructor for your topic is required_ before beginning to work on your papers.
 Below are some suggested topic areas, however your papers will be about a specific aspect of the broader topic area.
 Readings about each topic area are posted on [OAKS](https://lms.cofc.edu/).

 * Environmental Justice
 * Natural Resource Management